 Step 4: Notification and Onboarding

-If you are accepted, you will receive access to our onboarding portal.
-Login to the intern portal and complete the training materials before your first day on-site.
+If you are accepted to the internship program, you will receive access to a link with all of our onboarding materials.
+Visit the onboarding page and complete the training materials before your first day on-site.
 This includes mandatory information about our organization and optional resources for further self-learning.
 From start to finish, you can expect to spend about 2 hours to onboard as an intern with us.
 This time will count towards your hours for the first week interning.

 Thank you for your interest in working with The Avery Center!